 For Stubhub, you should be receiving an automatic email and refund when an event is cancelled.
 In case of any issues, you can contact them here.

-If the Event is Postponed
+If the Event Is Postponed

 Tickets for a postponed event are usually automatically valid for the new date.
 However, they can also be refunded in most cases.
-Resale platforms such as Stubhub might offer you to resell it on their site, instead of granting a refund, though.
+Resale platforms such as Viagogo might offer you to resell it on their site, instead of granting a refund, though.

 Refunds for Other Expenses